Rise to Success: Career Highlights of Travis Kelce

 2024: Second Edition of Kelce Jam

-February 27, 2025: Announcement to Play in 2025 Season
+February 27, 2025: Announced plans to play in 2025 season

-August 2025: Design collaboration with American Eagle Outfitters
+August 2025: Design Collaboration with American Eagle Outfitters

 In August 2025, Travis Kelce launched a design collaboration with American Eagle Outfitters.